 — Excerpt from Dorothy Ellingson’s confession, January 15, 1925

-What began as another quarrel between 16-year-old Dorothy Ellingson and her mother ended in matricide on the morning of January 12, 1925, in San Francisco.
 The newspapers dubbed Dorothy “The Jazz Slayer” and called her a “jazzmaniac.”
 Stories were printed about her love of late night partying with older men at clubs and illegal speakeasies all over the city.
-Her mother’s objections to her lifestyle led to the argument that culminated in murder.

 Dorothy’s parents, Joachim (Joseph in news reports) and Anna were Norwegians who immigrated to America in the late nineteenth century.
 Initially they settled in Minnesota and Dorothy was born there in 1908.
 By 1920 they relocated to San Francisco, California.
 Joseph owned a tailor shop and Anna didn’t work outside the home.
 Dorothy’s only sibling, an older brother named Earl, worked as a stock clerk in a drug store.

-By the age of fourteen Dorothy finished primary school and had completed a year of “Business College.”
-Her education was probably better than average for a girl of that time.
+By the age of fourteen Dorothy finished primary school and had completed a year at a business college.
+Her education was better than average for a girl of that time.

 Dorothy settled into her new digs and headed to a party at the home of a boyfriend in the Castro District.
 The next evening she enjoyed a show at the Castro Theater.
 SFPD detectives arrested her the following day for murder — it was a busy week for a young girl!